cook-jeremy/StarRatingAPI/README.md

     .ratingStyle(.redBorder)
     .ratingStyle(.circle)
 ```
 Apply the custom style closer to the rating than the modified style because the framework evaluates style view modifiers in order from outermost to innermost.
-If you apply the styles in the other order, the red border style doesn't have an effect, because the built-in styles override it completely.
+If you apply the styles in the opposite order, the red border style doesn't have an effect, because the built-in styles override it completely.

 We also offer an API to easily create a `RatingStyle` using system images:
 ```swift